naturalshine/murmur-app/README.md

 ## Config

-See .sample.env for necessary environment variables
+See `.env.example` for necessary environment variables

 ## Commands